 Education - the key to a secure and sustainable future for refugees and their communities

-"In the devastating context of global conflict and displacement, education gives hope to refugee children and youth to envision and build a secure future." -António Guterres, United Nations High Commissioner for Refugees
+"In the devastating context of global conflict and displacement, education gives hope to refugee children and youth to envision and build a secure future." -António Guterres, former United Nations High Commissioner for Refugees

 The UN refugee agency is currently responding to the largest numbers of refugees since World War II.
 Half of all refugees are children under the age of 18 and the need for education for these young people, as well as well as stateless children and young people has never been more urgent.
 Only half of all refugee children are enrolled in primary school, and one in four are estimated to be in secondary school.
 Just one percent of young refugees are enrolled in tertiary education.